Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 Eating and drinking in Europe is sightseeing for your taste buds.
 Every country has local specialties that are good, memorable, or both.
-Here are many of the fun experiences that stick in my mind after 30 years of travel.
+Here are many of the fun experiences that stick in my mind after several decades of travel.
 Seek out any of these on your next trip.

 In the Netherlands, try a rijsttafel ("rice table"), the ultimate Indonesian meal, with as many as 36 delightfully exotic courses, all eaten with rice.
 One meal is plenty for two, so order carefully.
 An even more memorable experience you owe your tongue in Holland?
 Slurping down raw herring at an outdoor herring stand.